linsalrob/sphae/README.md

 ### FAQ
-- Sure, here are the clarifications for each scenario:

 1. **"Failed during assembly":**
    - This message indicates that the assembly process was unsuccessful.
 It suggests that the assembler could not generate contigs, which are contiguous sequences of DNA, typically representing segments of a genome.
    - To confirm this, you can check the logs located at `sphae.out/PROCESSING/assembly/flye/<sample name>/assembly_info.txt` or `sphae.out/PROCESSING/assembly/megahit/<sample name>/log`.
 These logs should provide details about the error or the step at which the assembly failed.